-Prerequisite: Any one of the following: Grade of "A" in English Language Arts-8 1-2, Grade of "B" or higher in Honors English Language Arts-8 1-2, MAP Reading score at or above a score determined by District Curriculum & Instruction Support
+Prerequisite: Either of the following: Grade of "A" in English Language Arts-8 1-2 or Grade of "B" or higher in Honors English

+Language Arts-8 1-2

 English 3-4 continues a focus with increasing complexity on the Nebraska State Standards for Language Arts which include reading, writing, speaking, listening, and multiple literacies.
-Students use a variety of unique conceptual lenses to gain command of essential skills in written and oral communication and the reading of literary and informational texts.
+Students use a variety of conceptual lenses to gain command of essential skills in written and oral communication and to read of literary and informational texts.
 Students use the writing process to produce five required pieces per semester in a variety of modes (narrative, persuasive, argumentative, analytical, and technical).
 Students write five themes each semester.
 Literary selections include Idylls of the King, Macbeth, a study of Greek and Roman mythology, and additional works selected by the teacher.

-HONORS ENGLISH 3-4 010421/010422
+AP SEMINAR (HONORS ENGLISH 3-4)